Vivian Chan: Honours and awards

+In 2019, The Guardian named Chan as one of "Ten people under 35 who are changing the world for the better".

 In November 2018, Chan was named to the Financial Times' list of the 'Top 100 minority ethnic leaders in technology.'

 In 2017, Chan was selected by MIT Technology Review as one of its 35 Innovators Under 35.
 Executive director of HAG Consulting & Ventures and Startup Grind and jury member for Innovators Under 35 Europe 2017, Rodrigo de Alvarenga, commented that Chan's project "focuses on broadening and levelling out the access to scientific research to anyone interested and, in so doing, democratizing science and innovation through availability."

 In 2016, she was named one of the Top 5 Women within the Top 100 Asian Stars in UK Tech.

 In 2015, she was named one of Management Today's 35 Women Under 35.

 In 2014, she was selected as a semifinalist for The Duke of York (UK) New Entrepreneur of the Year.

 Vivian has twice been invited to address EU ministers about the importance of open data for innovation, in 2015 and 2016.

 She has been invited to No. 10 Downing Street multiple times, and sits on the Department for Digital, Culture, Media and Sport's Digital Economy Advisory Group alongside Matt Hancock, Minister of State for Digital.